Drek282/PsychoStats/README.md

 If you don't like those changes they are easy to edit in the Admin CP.
 One other significant change is that I have changed the resolution for bonuses to one decimal place, so you can now create bonuses that are 0.1 etc.  There were bonuses for events that can happen very often, such as medic heals in TFC, that were too large if they were a full point or more.

-Most of the links and references to psychostats.com have been removed as that domain is no longer actively maintained the only exception is the xml database that provides GeoIP data for the flags functionality.
+Most of the links and references to psychostats.com have been removed as that domain is no longer actively maintained.
+The only exception is the xml database that provides GeoIP data for the flags functionality.
 That appears to still be hosted.
 All of the references to Stormtrooper's email address have been removed.

 Known Issues